Barnes Opening

-The opening is named after Thomas Wilson Barnes (1825–1874), an English player who had eight wins over Paul Morphy, including one game where Barnes answered 1.e4 with 1...f6, known as the Barnes Defence.
+The opening is named after Thomas Wilson Barnes (1825–1874), an English player who had an impressive eight wins over Paul Morphy, including one game where Barnes answered 1.e4 with 1...f6, known as the Barnes Defence.

 Along with several other uncommon first moves, it is classified under the code A00 (irregular openings or uncommon openings) in the Encyclopaedia of Chess Openings.

 Strategy

 Of the twenty possible first moves in chess, author and grandmaster Edmar Mednis argues that 1.f3 is the worst.
 Grandmaster Benjamin Finegold teaches "Never play f3".
-In his text on openings, Paul van der Sterren considered 1. f3 beneath mention by name:
+In his text on openings, Paul van der Sterren considered 1.f3 beneath mention by name: